lucascaprio/lucascaprio/README.md

 ### Hi there 👋

 - :round_pushpin: Currently working as Digital Analytics Developer
-- :computer: using Google Analytics, BigQuery, Google Tag Manager, Python, SQL and more...
+- :computer: using JavaScript, Google Analytics, BigQuery, Google Tag Manager, Python, SQL and more...
 - :heart: family, dogs, travel and cook

 #### Connect with me: